nabsul/kcert/README.md

 To check that everything is running as expected:

-- Run `kubectl -n kcert logs svc/kcert` and make sure there are no error logs
+- Run `kubectl -n kcert logs svc/kcert` and make sure there are no error messages
 - Run `kubectl -n kcert port-forward svc/kcert 80` and go to `http://localhost:80` in your browser

 ## Uninstalling KCert

 KCert does not create many resources, and most of them are restricted to the kcert namespace.
 Removing KCert from your cluster is as simple as executing these three commands:

 ```sh